-This course focuses the biotechnological areas where microbes and their metabolic pathways and used.
-The course will summarize how improve productscan be to industrially importantmicroorganisms and their enzymes, exploiting microbes to overproduce metabolites of interest, exploitation of microbes and their products for energy generation, bio-mining, bioremediation etc.Students will also explore where biotechnology may offer an answer to contemporary problems by dealinginto the past and evaluating the future of the biotechnology industry.
+This course focuses the biotechnological areas where microbes and their metabolic pathways and products can be used.
+The course will summarize how to improve industrially important microorganisms and their enzymes, exploiting microbes to overproduce metabolites of interest, exploitation of microbes and their products for energy generation, bio-mining, bioremediation etc. Students will also explore where biotechnology may offer an answer to contemporary problems by dealing into the past and evaluating the future of the biotechnology industry.
 The course will also help the students to develop their own interests in other aspects of biotechnology.